Lomztein/Moduthulhu/README.md

 ### Versions and compatability

 As long as the module implements the same IModule interface that the version of the bot you're running does, then it should work at the basic level no matter what.
 It's different if the module references parts of the core framework, which is more likely to change between versions.
 Same applies if the module refers to other modules.
+There is currently no version-checking system in place, and I'm not sure there will ever be one.

 ## Finally..